jtanx/fontforge/doc/sphinx/ui/dialogs/fontinfo.rst

 When you create a Style entry for an language, FontForge will attempt to translate the American English style into something appropriate for that language.
 It understands languages in
-:doc:`the table on the font styles page <fontstyles>`, but not others so it won't always work.
+:doc:`the table on the font styles page </appendices/fontstyles>`, but not others so it won't always work.

 So if your style in American English is "BoldItalic" then after you create the